okblockchainlab/devdocs/docs/validators/validators-guide-cli.md

 * identity specifies the address of the validator’s profile picture
 * website indicates the validator’s website address
 * details indicate the validator’s detailed description
-* commission-rate indicates the current commission rate (rounded to at most 2 decimal places)
-* commission-max-rate indicates the maximum commission rate of the validator that cannot be set to exceed the maximum commission rate (rounded to at most 2 decimal places)
-* commission-max-change-rate indicates the maximum adjustment rate that is acceptable each time when the commission rate is adjusted.
-Adjustments exceeding such maximum adjustment rate become invalid (rounded to at most 2 decimal places)
-* min-self-delegation indicates the minimum number of self-delegated okt.
-If the number is lower than the minimum number of self-delegated okt, the self-delegation is invalid
 * from specifies the operator’s account, which is jack here

 ### Update a validator